Q2. What's Your Problem? Introduction

-In this Quest you and your team will begin the design thinking process by looking for problems to solve.
-To discover real-world problems you’ll need to listen and observe to develop an empathy with all sides of the problem.
-Ultimately, you’ll define the problem you are going to solve and how solving this problem will make a difference.
+In this Quest, you will begin the design thinking process by identifying problems to solve.
+To discover real-world problems you’ll need to use empathy to listen and observe all sides of a problem.

 - use digital and non-digital observation skills to identify real-world problems that need to be solved